recalbox/mk_arcade_joystick_rpi/README.md

 It can read one joystick + buttons wired on RPi GPIOs and up to 5 other joysticks + buttons from MCP23017 chips.
 One MCP23017 is required for each joystick.

-It uses internal pull-ups of RPi and MCP23017, so all switches must be connected to its corresponding GPIO and to the ground.
+It uses internal pull-ups of RPi and of MCP23017, so all switches must be directly connected to its corresponding GPIO and to the ground.

 Pinout
 -------------